 Easter at the Met

-Return to the hotel following the performance in the late afternoon.
+Return to the hotel in the late afternoon.
 The evening is at leisure.

-Before going to the Met, join Damien for a talk on tonight’s and tomorrow’s performances.
+Before leaving for the Met this evening, join Mairi for a talk on tonight’s and tomorrow night’s performances.

 Tour arrangements conclude after breakfast.
-Suggested return flights to Australia with Qantas leaving New York in the early-evening via Los Angeles, and arriving in Australia early-morning on Friday, 21 April.
-Same-day onward connections to other cities.
+Suggested return flights to Australia and New Zealand with Qantas or Air New Zealand leaving New York in the early-evening via Los Angeles, and arriving in the early morning on Saturday, 18 April.
+Please note: Late check out not included in tour price.

 *Single travellers may request to share.